abcdefghiraj/keywords/README.md

 # extracting keywords using RAKE
-RAKE implementation for Python to extract keywords from a text corpus.
+RAKE implementation for Python to extract keywords from a text corpus..